chou27/messageencryptor/README.md

 ## Credits
-Created by [Soumith]
+- Created by [Your Name]
-Inspired by the Fernet encryption algorithm from the cryptography library.
+- Inspired by the Fernet encryption algorithm from the `cryptography` library.